 - Anybody who uses Microsoft Excel on a regular basis, and wants to be more efficient and productive

-When not training, Cathy enjoys gardening and refinishing vintage furniture.
+When not teaching, Cathy enjoys shopping estate sales and refinishing mid-century furniture.